decidim/decidim/docs/manual-installation.md

 ### Installing rbenv

 First we're going to install rbenv, for managing various ruby versions.
 We're following the guide from [DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-install-ruby-on-rails-with-rbenv-on-ubuntu-16-04).
 You could also use [rvm](https://rvm.io/) as an alternative on this step.
+On these instruction we're using the latest ruby published version at the moment (2.5.1), but you should check this out on [Ruby official website](https://www.ruby-lang.org/en/downloads/).

 ```bash
 sudo apt-get update